NJStriebel/Spoken-Sentence-Divider/README.txt

 To run a file in ./src/entryPoints other than onepage.ts, change the src attribute on the script element in ./index.html to point to the desired file path.

+To test an algorithm's performance on a significant number of bloom books, run ./src/entryPoints/BulkSplits.ts When you do, be sure to add the names of any additional books you wish to test to the bookNames array starting on line 12

 onePangloss.ts and TestJobExample.ts were early tests that were later broken by changes to underlying method signatures.